Trail descriptions in and around the San Francisco Bay Area

 This route is aimed at riding the "historic" Repack Road while taking a bit of a roundabout way of getting to its start.
 Repack Road is where the Repack Race used to be held in the '70s.
 For those who don't already know, this race can be considered the origin of mountain biking as we understand it today, and many of the pioneering local kids who started it for fun are among the top entrepreneurs and gurus of the mountain bike industry today.

-Another brief paved segment, this time climbing on Bolinas-Fairfax Road, is what follows.
+A third brief paved segment, this time climbing on Fairfax-Bolinas Road, is what follows that.
+The climb here is a breeze compared to the earlier stretches of steep trail climbs you've left behind up to this point.
+The only part of the climb on this road worth attention fluctuates between a 5% and an 8% grade.
 This brings you to the foot of the Pine Mountain climb.
 This fire-road climb is very rocky almost all the way and (occasionally) pretty steep.
-Once the climbing grade eases up and you reach the junction with Repack Road, your climbing for this ride is over.
-After that point, it's just the fast descent on Repack Road and then a gently glide (partially on city streets) back to your parking spot.
+There is a quarter-mile stretch of this climb that you won't soon forget.
+The grade nears 20% in the worst part of this short stretch, but what really breaks one's will are the chunky rocks.
+Once the climb's grade eases up (which doesn't really happen before you go through another tough struggle on San Geronimo Ridge Road) and you reach the junction with Repack Road, your climbing for this ride is over.
+After that point, it's just the fast descent on Repack Road and then a gentle glide (partially on city streets) back to your parking spot that are left.

 Repack Road is a fast fire road.
 It descends about 1300 feet in less than 2 miles.
 That's an average grade of about -14% over the entire length of the road.
 It's a pretty smooth fire road, though there are parts that are (seasonally, I imagine) a little rutty.
 One thing that's probably worth paying more attention to is the fact that many of the curves along Repack are off-camber.
 So, make sure you control your speed carefully and don't ride past the grip capability of your tires (or your brake power).
 There are curves on this road known by nicknames like Breeze Tree (I don't think Joe Breeze merely took a rest stop there...), Vendetti's Face, and Hamburger Helper.
 That should tell you something.

 Fairfax could be considered the closest thing to a pilgrimage site for mountain biking and, as such, there are a number of places in tiny downtown Fairfax for coffee, some drinks, or a meal that are frequented by mountain bikers.
-Some quick suggestions would include the Java Hut right at the suggested parking spot or Book Beats for coffee and Iron Springs pub for a quick bite.
+Some quick suggestions would include the Java Hut or The Coffee Roastery for coffee, and Iron Springs pub or Gestalt Haus for a quick bite.
+I'm also fond of The Sleeping Lady for a post-ride meal; their salads and burgers are impressive, they have good beer and outdoor seating, plus the Ukulele Jam they have going every Saturday between 2:00 and 4:00 is a cute form of entertainment you might not find elsewhere (though the participating age group has a bit of a geriatric flavor).

 © Ergin Guney